 OWQ environmental sample collection and analyses of fish tissues for various pollutants supports ongoing water quality monitoring activities.
 Indiana is required to assess and determine the designated use attainment status of all waters of the state.
 "Surface waters of the state are designated for full-body contact recreation and will be capable of supporting a well-balanced, warm water aquatic community" [327 IAC 2-1-3] and [327 IAC 2-1.5-5].
-This project gathers data on bioaccumulating contaminants in fish.
+This program gathers data on bioaccumulating contaminants in fish.

 Nine major river basins geographically divide the state for the purpose of contaminants monitoring, analysis, and assessment of surface water quality.
-Each year sample one or two major river basins and the associated watersheds.
-Every five years update water quality assessments based on biological tissue data for the entire state.
-OWQ expects completion of the current sampling rotation by 2026.
+Each year, one or two major river basins and the associated watersheds are sampled.
+Every five years, water quality assessments based on biological tissue data for the entire state are updated.

-The study provides data to support decisions regarding aquatic life use impairment for total PCBs and total mercury based on the benchmarks outlined in Indiana's current Consolidated Assessment and Listing Methodology (CALM) (Table 3).
-The FCA classifications are based on the "Protocol for a Uniform Great Lakes Sport Fish Consumption Advisory for PCBs" (Anderson et. al. 1993) and addendum for mercury (McCann and Anderson 2007); and the "Best Practice for PFOS Guidelines" (McCann et.
-Al. 2019).
+The study provides data to support decisions regarding aquatic life use impairment for total PCBs, total mercury, and total selenium based on the benchmarks outlined in Indiana's current Consolidated Assessment and Listing Methodology (CALM) (Tables 3 and 9)(IDEM 2022b).
+Water quality criteria for selenium is based on the EPA "2021 Revision to: Aquatic Life Ambient Water Quality Criterion for Selenium - Freshwater 2016" (EPA 2021).
+The Fish Consumption Guidelines (FCG) are based on the "Protocol for a Uniform Great Lakes Sport Fish Consumption Advisory for PCBs" (Anderson et. al. 1993); addendum for mercury (McCann and Anderson 2007); Discussion Paper for a Chlordane Health Protection Value (HPV) (Hornshaw); Potential for Human Exposure to Toxaphene Through Consumption of Great Lakes Fish (Wisconsin Department of Health Services 2015); and the "Best Practice for PFOS Guidelines" (GLC 2019).

-The 2017-2021 Water Quality Monitoring Strategy (WQMS) (IDEM 2017b) describes the current program which follows a five-year rotating basin schedule.
+The 2022-2026 Water Quality Monitoring Strategy (WQMS) (IDEM 2022c) describes the current program which follows a five-year rotating basin schedule.
 Twenty-three fixed station program sites from the original fish tissue sampling network exist.
 The network began operating in the late 1970s in cooperation with the U.S. EPA.
 Prior to 1997, fish tissue sample collection occurred on a biennial basis for the sites.
-Post 1997, sampling at the original fish tissue sampling sites occurs once every five years in accordance with the WQMS (IDEM 2017b) rotating basin methodology.
-In addition to the fish tissue sampling network, target other sample sites based on historical environmental problems, waterbody access, use for fishing, date of last sampling event, potential contaminant sources, and monitoring recommendations by other agencies and entities.
+Post 1997, sampling at the original fish tissue sampling sites occurs once every five years in accordance with the WQMS (IDEM 2022c) rotating basin methodology.
+In addition to the fish tissue sampling network, other sites are targeted based on historical environmental problems, waterbody access, use for fishing, date of last sampling event, potential contaminant sources, and monitoring recommendations by other agencies and entities.